anil-ai2/devops-cloud/tomcat-apache-nginx/tomcat.md

 ls -ltr             # list all files in logs directory with latest file at bottom

-cat catalina.log    # this is main tomcat file
+cat catalina.out    # this is main tomcat file
 ```
 #### Task9: deploy application to tomcat
 * any java archive (jar/war/ear) deployed to /opt/tomcat/webapps directory will be automatically deployed to tomcat server